 Both nuclear and renewable energy are needed in the global energy mix to help fight climate change

-Current reactors, mostly Gen I & II nuclear plants, along with several operational Gen III plants, rely on water and uranium.
-Therefore, these nuclear plants still deplete water supplies, create nuclear waste, use a fuel source that can be enriched to convert the material into a bomb, and represent a source of potential danger, as in the Fukushima disaster (although this risk is dramatically minimized in a Gen III plant).
+Current reactors, mostly Gen I & II nuclear plants, along with several operational Gen III plants, rely on uranium and water (to cool the plants).
+Therefore, these nuclear plants still deplete water supplies, create nuclear waste, use a fuel source that can be enriched to convert the material into a bomb, and represent a source of potential danger.

 Advanced nuclear reactors